Kyrgyzstan on edge of chaos after opposition storms government buildings | Politics

 Russia's military base was put on high alert.
 London-listed miner Kaz Minerals said it had suspended production at its Bozymchak copper and gold mine and protesters showed up at smaller mines developed by Chinese and Turkish companies and demanded they halt operations, according to local news website Akipress.

 State-owned gold miner Kyrgyzaltyn said it had repelled an attempted attack on its office.
 Another group appeared to have broken into its gold refinery.
-Canada's Centerra Gold, which operates the country's biggest gold deposit, said it was monitoring political events but that its operations were continuing uninterrupted.
+Canada's Centerra Gold, which operates the country's biggest gold deposit, said its operations were continuing uninterrupted.

 GOVERNMENT TAKEOVER The opposition said it had set up a coordination council and was discussing the line-up of a provisional government.